7 Excel Formulas Every SEO Professional Must Know

 Fortunately, Excel can lend a helping hand with data cleaning and analysis provided you understand how to use it.

 One of the UK’s leading Excel training providers, Acuity Training, and has produced this guide to the 7 Excel formulas that every SEO Service professional must learn.
+SEO professionals deal with ever increasing volumes of data.
+Fortunately, Excel can lend a helping hand with data cleaning and analysis provided you understand how to use it.
+For those looking to go beyond manual spreadsheets and adopt a new way of working in SEO, blending automation with strategy is becoming the norm.

 1. LEFT, RIGHT, and MID Formula